McMahonCosmologyGroup/plotsettings/README.md

 3. `python3 setup.py install --user`

 ## Usage
-In jupyter notebook or python script:
+In jupyter notebook or python script (this should be the first cell of your notebook):

 ```python3
 import matplotlib